-182 FAR 52.245-1(b)(4), Property management:
+FAR 52.245-1(b)(4), Property management:

+The Contractor shall establish and maintain procedures necessary to assess its property management system effectiveness and shall perform periodic internal reviews, surveillances, self assessments, or audits.
+Significant findings or results of such reviews and audits pertaining to Government property shall be made available to the Property Administrator.

+Although this is not a criterion under DFARS 252.245-7003(c), during a PMSA the PA reviews whether the contractor complies with this contractual requirement.
+The PA should not cite failure to comply with the self-assessment criteria alone as a significant deficiency in the audit report or BSAS.

-- The Contractor shall establish and maintain procedures necessary to assess its property 183 management system effectiveness and shall perform periodic internal reviews, 184 surveillances, self assessments, or audits.
-Significant findings or results of such reviews 185 and audits pertaining to Government property shall be made available to the Property 186 Administrator.
-187 BACKGROUND: 188 A self assessment process that discovers deficiencies, identifies the root causes, and 189 190 implements effective corrective action, indicates a healthy property management system.
-191 Contractor self assessments typically fall under two constructs: 192 193 1.
-Formal/structured.
-Based on: 194 Generally Accepted Government Audit Standards, 195 • DCMA's traditional approach, 196 • Maturity models-with appropriate process-oriented criteria, 197 Metrics and statistical process control techniques, or ISO process reviews.
-Note: 198 • ISO audits, internal or external, do not fulfill this requirement, as they do not 199 typically address all of the process requirements set forth in the FAR clause, FAR 200 52.245-1.
-201 • International Standards for the Professional Practice of Internal Auditing (Institute 202 of Internal Auditors), or 203 • A combination of the above.
-204 205 2.
-Informal 206 207 • Less structured; less complex • Walk-throughs 208 209 • Interviews or discussions with personnel Double checking property records and documentation 210 • 211 212 Contractor self assessments may range from simple reviews or validations to highly complex audits and assessments, depending on the complexity of the contractor's property 213 management system.
-It is recognized that small business concerns typically will not have as 214 sophisticated, detailed, and extensive a self assessment program as large business contractors.
-215 216 The PA must use good judgment to ensure that the program provides sufficient oversight of the effectiveness of the contractor's property management system without needlessly burdening the 217 - contractor.
-If the CSA is not detailed enough to identify potential deficiencies within a - contractor's property management system, then it is not compliant with the Government PropertyFAR clause requirements. - 221 - 222
+A self assessment process that discovers deficiencies, identifies the root causes, and implements effective corrective action, indicates a healthy property management system.

+Contractor self assessments typically fall under two constructs:

+1. Formal/structured.
+Based on:

+- Generally Accepted Government Audit Standards, DCMA's traditional approach, Maturity models-with appropriate process-oriented criteria, - Metrics and statistical process control techniques, or ISO process reviews. - Note: ISO audits, internal or external, do not fulfill this requirement, as they do not typically address all of the process requirements set forth in the FAR clause, FAR 52.245-1, - International Standards for the Professional Practice of Internal Auditing (Institute of Internal Auditors), or - A combination of the above.

+2. Informal

+- Less structured; less complex

+- Walk-throughs

+- Interviews or discussions with personnel

+- Double checking property records and documentation

+Contractor self assessments may range from simple reviews or validations to highly complex audits and assessments, depending on the complexity of the contractor's property management system.
+It is recognized that small business concerns typically will not have as sophisticated, detailed, and extensive a self- assessment program as large business contractors.

+The PA must use good judgment to ensure that the program provides sufficient oversight of the effectiveness of the contractor's property management system without needlessly burdening the contractor.
+If the CSA is not detailed enough to identify potential deficiencies within a contractor's property management system, then it is not compliant with the Government Property FAR clause requirements.